FaisalAbusharar/CVDA/README.md

     - If not, you can run the `.exe` manually.
 8. Start sending commands to your bot using the slash commands.
     - Example: `/shutdown` or `/web youtube.com`
+9. Note: Slash commands may not appear immediately due to discord's weird thing with slash commands, so wait at least 20 minutes before contacting me about an issue.
 ---

 ## 🔐 Privacy & Usage